pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 prefixed with the delimiter byte), and issue a [regular `O_APPEND` write(2)](https://pubs.opengroup.org/onlinepubs/007904875/functions/write.html).
 Vectored writes can even insert delimiters without copying in userspace.
-Realistically, our code is probably less stable than the Linux kernel and the hardware it runs on, so we make sure our writes make it to the kernel as soon as possible, and let `fsync`s happen on a timer.
+Realistically, our code is probably less stable than operating system and the hardware it runs on, so we make sure our writes make it to the kernel as soon as possible, and let `fsync`s happen on a timer.

 When a write errors out, we can blindly (maybe once or twice) try